Looking for QlikView competitors in 2026? Compare the 9 best QlikView alternatives including Astrato, Qlik Sense, Power BI, and Tableau for modern BI.

 Paul N. — Data Analyst

 Qlik Sense Business: $30/user/month, billed annually.
 Qlik Sense Enterprise SaaS: $70/user/month (Professional) or $41.25/user/month (Analyzer), with custom quotes for large deployments.
 Enterprise Client-Managed (on-premises) is custom.
-Capacity-based licensing on Qlik Cloud starts at roughly $2,500–$5,000/month for teams with large viewer populations [VERIFY].
+Capacity-based licensing on Qlik Cloud starts at roughly $2,500–$5,000/month for teams with large viewer populations.
 The gotcha worth naming: QlikView CAL migration to Qlik Sense licensing typically requires a new contract and often a price increase — migrating customers frequently report overall Qlik spend going up, not down.

 Qlik Sense is best for QlikView teams whose primary value came from the associative engine and who want the shortest-possible migration path with vendor-supported tooling — particularly organizations where staying in the Qlik ecosystem is strategically aligned and the cost fit with Qlik's pricing model works.